simeoncloud/docs/security.md

 ### Approvals

 Before making any changes to your tenant, Azure DevOps will wait for you to explicitly approve the changes to be made.
-Specific users or groups can be granted access to approve changes to ensure control over this process.
+Specific users or groups can be granted access to approve changes.

 ### Support